• Home

 Scope & Ambit of Company Law in India

-Company law in India governs companies' establishment, functioning, and winding up.
-It is a crucial aspect of the legal framework for businesses in India and is regulated by the Companies Act, 2013 and its various amendments.
+Company law in India covers companies' formation, establishment, functioning, and winding up.
+It is a crucial aspect of the legal framework for businesses in India and is regulated by the Companies Act, 2013 and its various subsequent amendments.

-• Incorporation and Registration of Companies: Incorporating and registering a company in India, including the legal formalities, documentation, and compliance requirements.
+• Incorporation and Registration of Companies: This section covers the legal formalities, documentation, and compliance requirements for incorporating and registering a company in India.

-• Corporate Governance: Laying down the rules and regulations related to the management and administration of companies, including the role of directors, board meetings, shareholder rights, and corporate social responsibility.
+• Corporate Governance: It is the process of establishing the rules and regulations related to the management and administration of companies, including the role of directors, board meetings, shareholder rights, and corporate social responsibility.

 • Share Capital and Securities: Regulating the issue, transfer, and redemption of shares and other securities issued by companies.